-If you get caught running a stop sign or red light in Montana, you’ll typically be looking at a fine and points on your driving record.
+If you get caught running a stop sign or red light in Montana, you'll typically be looking at a fine and points on your driving record.
+(Of course, you may be able to avoid these penalties by looking into other options for dealing with your ticket.)
 This article gives an overview of what the law prohibits and some of the specific consequences of a stop sign or red light violation.

 At a red light (solid or flashing) or a stop sign, motorists must come to a complete stop prior to the nearest of reaching a limit line, entering the crosswalk at the near side of the intersection, or entering the intersection itself.

 Montana law allows motorists to make a right turn after stopping at a red light unless there's a sign indicating the turn is prohibited.
 However, drivers must use caution and follow right-of-way rules when making a right on red.